 A native of Montauban in the South of France, Anaïs Constans began her vocal training with Béatrice Viliare.
-She got a degree at the CRR of Toulouse (class of Jacques Schwarz), and in musicology in June 2011.
+She got a degree at the Conservatoire of Toulouse (class of Jacques Schwarz) and in musicology in June 2011.
 From 2011 to 2013, she was a trainee at the CNIPAL in Marseille, continuing her studies with Claudine Ducret, Jean Marc Bouget and Nino Pavlenichvili.

 In 2012, she won the 1st Prize for French Melody and the 2nd Prize for Opera at the International Competition of Marmande and the 3rd Prize for women and the Public Prize at the International Competition of Toulouse.
 In 2013, she was awarded the 1st & New talent Prize in the International Competition of Mâcon and in 2014, she won the 3rd Prize for Female Singers at Operalia and the 3rd Prize at the Montserrat Caballé international competition.
 More recently, she was a finalist at the Montreal International Competition, where she won the Lied/French mélodie Prize and the Prize for the best semi-finals recital.